shallomkanyori/alx-backend-storage/0x01-NoSQL/README.md

 ### Task 13
 Write a script that lists all documents with `name` starting by `Holberton` in the collection `school`:
 - The database name will be passed as option of `mongo` command

+### Task 14
+Write a Python function that returns all students sorted by average score:
+- Prototype: `def top_students(mongo_collection):`
+- `mongo_collection` will be the `pymongo` collection object
+- The top must be ordered
+- The average score must be part of each item returns with key = `averageScore`